 For whatever reason, many of us look up to celebrities and those in the spotlight, so seeing famous bipolar people tell there stories of how they managed to endure despite their illness, can be motivating for many other people.
 Here are a few who have shared their stories…

 An award winning rapper, producer, singer songwriter, composer and fashion designer, Kanye West has struggled very publicly with manic episodes related to his BD diagnosis.

-Recently, Kim Kardashian, who is married to West, wrote “Anyone who has a or has a loved in their life who does, know how incredibly complicated and painful it is to understand.
+Recently, Kim Kardashian, who is married to West, wrote “Anyone who has a [bipolar disorder] or has a loved in their life who does, know how incredibly complicated and painful it is to understand.

 She continued, people who are unaware or far removed from this experience can be judgmental and not understand that the individual themselves have to engage in the process of getting help no matter how hard family and friends try.”